Colonoscopy Procedure Description

 There is a small risk of having a reaction to the medication given during the exam.
 In most cases, medications are available to counteract these side effects.
 A rare complication is tearing or perforation of the lining of the intestine.
 Should this occur, surgery may be needed to seal the injury.
 Another risk is bleeding, usually at the site of a biopsy or polyp removal.
 Most cases of bleeding stop without treatment or can be controlled at the time of procedure.

 In the case of colon cancer colonoscopy screenings, the removal of polyps is the treatment.
 Removing polyps stops them from developing into cancer.
-Patients with no polyps would need to return in 10 years for a repeat colonoscopy.
-Patients with polyps would be put on a more frequent schedule, depending on the findings.
+Patients with no polyps would need to return in 10 years for a repeat colonoscopy and would be put on a more frequent schedule, depending on the findings.

 If a cancer diagnosis is made, patients will be referred to an oncologist for the appropriate treatment for their type and stage of cancer.